RefuestJeremiah/SpadeEngine-V.0.1/README.md

 after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*

+## PsychEngine Extended Credits:
+* KralOyuncu - Repo's owner
+* DarkVerseKing - Helper

+### Special Thanks
+* Beihu235 - Author of Search Bar and also his Extra Controls is used here
+* MobilePorting (Team) - Extended VirtualPad Design

 ## Customization:

 if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

 inside `Project.xml`, you will find several variables to customize Psych Engine to your liking

-## Mobile Credits:
-* KralOyuncu - Repo's owner
-* DarkVerseKing - Helper

-### Mobile Special Thanks
-* Beihu235 - Author of extra controls and also his Search Bar is used here
-* MobilePorting (Team) - Extended VirtualPad Design

 to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`